hendratommy/open-logger-facade/README.md

         logger.debug(`debug message`);
     }
 }
+// This is useful when you have Service or Repository classes, you can get logger instance without passing it around as parameter
 ```

-`open-logger-facade` is just an simple interface to bridge between your code and logger library, the idea is to create SLF4J like for NodeJS.
+`open-logger-facade` is just an simple interface to bridge between your code and logger library, the idea is to decoupled code with logger implementation.
-This way your project is loosely coupled with any logger library, and you can switch between logger libraries very easily.

-`open-logger-facade` required the logger implementation to implement leveled method, `open-logger-facade` use 5 levels:
+This way your project is loosely coupled with any logger library, and you can switch between logger libraries very easily (given the logger implementation is using the same leveled method `fatal`, `error`, `warn`, `info`, `debug`, and `trace`).

--   `fatal`
--   `error`
--   `warn`
--   `info`
--   `debug`
--   `trace`
+In case you're using `winston`, it is recommended you're changing the levels to match above levels.
+This way, you can switch with other loggers such as `pino` or `bunyan` without refactoring your codes too much.
+See `examples/WinstonExample.js` and `examples/WinstonExampleTS.ts` if you're using `TypeScript`.

 `pino` and `bunyan` also had those levels, so they should works out of the box with `open-logger-facade`.
-If you're using `winston` you need to use custom levels and configure it to use the same levels as required by `open-logger-facade`.

 ## Configuring winston